allwefantasy/llm_friendly_packages/github.com/allwefantasy/moonbit/moonbit-async.md

 **Key Change**: Now use `async fn main` directly, no longer need `@async.with_event_loop` wrapper.

+**Note**: MoonBit doesn't require an `await` keyword.
+When you call async functions within an `async fn`, the language automatically handles asynchronous execution and suspension points, making the code cleaner and more readable than traditional async/await patterns.

 ## Asynchronous Operations Basics

 ### Core Async Functions